qmaai/qmaai.github.io/_talks/2019-07-tca-twas.md

 ---
-title: 'TCA-TWAS: Identification of cell-type-specific genetic regulation of gene expression for transcriptome-wide association studies'
+title: 'TCA-TWAS: Identification of Cell-Type-Specific Genetic Regulation of Gene Expression for Transcriptome-Wide Association Studies'
 collection: projects
 permalink: /talks/2019-07-tca-twas.md
 excerpt: 'In this study, we deconvolute builk-level gene expressions into cell-type-specific gene expressions with cell-type weights using bayesian models, circumventing the centrifusion that traditional methods require to acqure cell-type specific gene expressions.
 We then associate specific gene expressions with phenotypes on UKBiobank blood tissue data.'